odoo/documentation/discuss/email_servers.rst

 .. note:: Adding more than one SPF record for a domain can cause problems with mail delivery and spam classification.
-Instead, we recommend using only one SPF record by modifying it to authorize Odoo.
+Instead, we recommend using only one SPF record by modifying it to authorize Twenty20.

-How to choose between Odoo and my traditional email box
+How to choose between Twenty20 and my traditional email box
 =======================================================
-Odoo Discuss is a perfect tool to send and read messages related to business documents.
+Twenty20 Discuss is a perfect tool to send and read messages related to business documents.
 However it doesn't aim to replace a full-featured email solution (Gmail, Outlook, Yahoo, AOL, etc.).
 We recommend to take the most out of both systems without mingling them:
-What is related to Odoo business objects or applications goes into Odoo; What is not can be managed into your external email box.
+What is related to Twenty20 business objects or applications goes into Twenty20;
+What is not can be managed into your external email box.

-To do so, create specific email aliases to use in Odoo (to generate leads or opportunities, helpdesk tickets, etc.).
-If you take an email alias already used for messaging outside of Odoo, incoming messages will land into both systems.
+To do so, create specific email aliases to use in Twenty20 (to generate leads or opportunities, helpdesk tickets, etc.).
+If you take an email alias already used for messaging outside of Twenty20, incoming messages will land into both systems.
 This will negatively impact your productivity.

 .. _Office 365 documentation: